Omni Calculator logo

 You can choose from a selection of load types that can act on any length of beam you want.
 The magnitude and location of these loads affect how much the beam bends.

 In this beam deflection calculator, you'll learn about the different beam deflection formulas used to calculate simply-supported beam deflections and cantilever beam deflections.
-You will also learn how the beam's modulus of elasticity and its cross-sectional moment of inertia affect the calculated maximum beam deflection.
+You will also learn how the beam's modulus of elasticity and its cross-sectional area moment of inertia affect the calculated maximum beam deflection.

 Beam deflection is an important part of beam analysis, but another important part is stress analysis.
 The section modulus is a powerful tool to study beam bending stresses, which you can calculate using our section modulus calculator.